RunestoneInteractive/httlads/_sources/Statistics/glossary.rst

 **Histogram:** Is a graph used to display data.

+**Mean:** is the average of a set of values.

+**Median:** is the middle value of the dataset.

+**Mode:** is the most common value on the dataset and shows frequency.

 **Pearson correlation:** Is a type of measurement; it measures the strength and direction of a linear relationship between two variables. -1 has a strong negative relationship, and +1 has a strong positive relationship.

 **Pivot table:** Is a function used in Google Sheets to summarize, organize, sort, and perform other operations on data sets.

+**Range:** is the difference between the lowest and highest values of the dataset.

 **Standard Deviation:** Is used to measure the degree of variation of a set of values.
+It also shows the difference from the mean and how spread out the data is more than other types of variabilities.

 Keywords
 --------